MH CET Law Syllabus 2026: English, GK, Maths, Legal Aptitude & Logical Reasoning, Weightage

 • Some prepositions may not be true in the real sense, candidates will have to assume the truth of these prepositions and answer the question.

-To score well in this section, candidates should prepare the topics as under:
+To score well in logical reasoning and analytical reasoning, candidates should prepare the topics as follows:

 • Patterns, logical links and rectify illogical arguments